oceanprotocol/ocean-node/docs/API.md

 - **transferTxId**: Optional.
 A string representing the transaction ID for the transfer of the compute algorithm.
 - **algocustomdata**: Optional.
 An object containing additional custom data related to the compute algorithm.
 - **userdata**: Optional.
 An object containing additional user-defined data related to the compute algorithm.
+- **envs**: Optional.
+Array of keys:values to be used as environment variables for algo.

 ```typescript
 export interface ComputeAlgorithm {